Hashim ibn Abd Manaf: Family

 His father was 'Abd Manaf ibn Qusai who according to Islamic tradition is a descendant of Ibrahim (Abraham) through his son Ismail (Ishmael).
 His mother was ʻĀtikah bint Murrah ibn Hilāl ibn Fālij ibn Dhakwān.
-Hashim had two full brothers, the elder was 'Abd Shams and younger was Muttalib who would succeed him, and half-brother Nawfal whose mother was Waqida bint Amr.
+Hashim had two full brothers, the elder was 'Abd Shams and younger was Muttalib who would succeed him, and half-brother Nawfal whose mother was Waqida bint ʿAmr.

 He had at least five wives, four sons, and six daughters.
-His first three wives were his grandmother Hubba bint Hulail's niece Qaylah (or Hind) bint Amr ibn Malik of the Banu Khuza'a, Halah (Hind) bint Amr ibn Thalabah al-Khazrajiyah, and a woman from the Banu Quda'a, the people of Qusai's stepfather who had been so supportive of his cause.
-For his fourth wife, he married his father's widow, Waqida bint Amr (Abu Adiy) al-Maziniyyah, who was the mother of his half-brother Nawfal.
-His fifth wife was Salma bint Amr, a woman from Yathrib, one of the most influential women of the Banu Khazraj tribe and the daughter of 'Amr of Banu Najjar clan.
+His first three wives were his grandmother Hubba bint Hulail's niece Qaylah (or Hind) bint ʿAmr ibn Malik of the Banu Khuza'a, Halah (Hind) bint ʿAmr ibn Thalabah al-Khazrajiyah, and a woman from the Banu Quda'a, the people of Qusai's stepfather who had been so supportive of his cause.
+For his fourth wife, he married his father's widow, Waqida bint ʿAmr (Abu Adiy) al-Maziniyyah, who was the mother of his half-brother Nawfal.
+His fifth wife was Salma bint ʿAmr, a woman from Yathrib, one of the most influential women of the Banu Khazraj tribe and the daughter of ʿAmr of the Banu Najjar clan.

 By Qaylah, he had a son Asad (Ali's maternal grandfather).
 By Halah, he had the son Abu Saifi, and daughter Hayyah (or Hannah).
 By Waqida, he had the daughters Khalidah and Da'ifa.
 By the woman of Banu Quda'a, he had the son Nadla (or Nadh) and daughter Ash-Shifa.
-By Salma bint Amr he had Shaiba/'Abd al-Muṭṭalib- the paternal grandfather of Muhammad- and a daughter Ruqayyah.
-There was another son Sayfayyah, and another daughter Jannah.
+By Salma bint ʿAmr he had Shaiba/'Abd al-Muṭṭalib, the paternal grandfather of Muhammad, and a daughter Ruqayyah.
+There was another son Sayfayyah and another daughter Jannah.